DistributedComponents/InfSeqExt/README.md

         - modal connectors: `impl_tl` (`->_`), `and_tl` (`/\_`), `or_tl` (`\/_`), `not_tl` (`~_`)
     * lemmas about modal operators and connectors
     * tactics

-- `map.v`: contains corecursive definitions of the `map` and `zip` functions for use on infinite sequences, and related lemmas.
+- `map.v`: corecursive definitions of the `map` and `zip` functions for use on infinite sequences, and related lemmas.

-- `exteq.v`: contains a coinductive definition of extensional equality (`exteq`) for infinite sequences, and related lemmas.
+- `exteq.v`: coinductive definition of extensional equality (`exteq`) for infinite sequences, and related lemmas.

-- `subseq.v`: contains coinductive definitions of infinite subsequences and related lemmas.
+- `subseq.v`: coinductive definitions of infinite subsequences and related lemmas.

-- `classical.v`: contains lemmas about modal operators and connectors when assuming classical logic (excluded middle).
+- `classical.v`: lemmas about modal operators and connectors when assuming classical logic (excluded middle).

 Related Libraries
 -----------------